ykhokhulya/stm32-fw-cube/F4/Projects/STM324x9I_EVAL/Examples/CAN/CAN_LoopBack/readme.txt

       a peripheral ISR process, then the SysTick interrupt must have higher priority (numerically lower) than the peripheral interrupt.
 Otherwise the caller ISR process will be blocked.
       To change the SysTick interrupt priority you have to use HAL_NVIC_SetPriority() function.

 @note The application needs to ensure that the SysTick time base is always set to 1 millisecond
       to have correct HAL operation.

 @par Directory contents

   - CAN/CAN_LoopBack/Inc/stm32f4xx_hal_conf.h    HAL configuration file
+  - CAN/CAN_LoopBack/Inc/main.h                  Header for main.c module
   - CAN/CAN_LoopBack/Inc/stm32f4xx_it.h          Interrupt handlers header file
-  - CAN/CAN_LoopBack/Inc/main.h                  Main program header file
+  - CAN/CAN_LoopBack/Src/main.c                  Main program
+  - CAN/CAN_LoopBack/Src/stm32f4xx_msp.c         HAL MSP module
   - CAN/CAN_LoopBack/Src/stm32f4xx_it.c          Interrupt handlers
-  - CAN/CAN_LoopBack/Src/main.c                  Main program
-  - CAN/CAN_LoopBack/Src/stm32f4xx_hal_msp.c     HAL MSP module
-  - CAN/CAN_LoopBack/Src/system_stm32f4xx.c      STM32F4xx system clock configuration file
+  - CAN/CAN_LoopBack/Src/system_stm32f4xx.c      STM32F4xx system source file

 @par Hardware and Software environment

-  - This example runs on STM32F429xx/STM32F439xx devices.
+  - This example runs on STM32F429xx devices.

-  - This example has been tested with STM324x9I-EVAL RevB evaluation board and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STM324x9I-EVAL board and can be easily tailored to any other supported device and development board.

 @par How to use it ?

 In order to make the program work, you must do the following :
  - Open your preferred toolchain